jbristowe/writing/the-gold-standard-in-dotnet-development.md

 * `Height`
 * `Width`

 Aside from app developers not having to remember multiple dialects of XAML for different platforms, the XAML Standards spec has one huge potential – portability.
 How often do you have a piece of UI that is very similar between the same app on various platforms?
-Think a simple user settings screen or a credit card payment screen – wouldn't it be nice if the UI could be shared?
+Consider a user settings dialog or a credit card payment screen – wouldn't it be nice if the UI could be shared?

-Sharing of UI across platforms is exactly what XAML Standard enables.
-Bundle up some commonly used piece of UI using the standardized controls into a single XAML page – the syntax is the same for all supported platforms.
-All of a sudden, your XAML page just becomes shareable – take it to any platform and use it as is without modification.
-Imagine the kind of reusability this will bring to your code bases supporting apps on different platforms - thanks to XAML Standard.
+Sharing of UI across platforms is exactly what the XAML Standard enables.
+It allows you to apply the same syntax across all supported platforms.
+This enables you to bundle up commonly-used piece of UI using the standardized controls into a single XAML page.
+When this happens, your XAML page becomes shareable; you can take it to any platform and use it as is without modification.
+Imagine the kind of reusability this will bring to your code bases supporting apps on different platforms!
+All of this is possible with the XAML Standard.

 ## Better Web Apps with ASP.NET Core

 Also fresh off the press is ASP.NET Core 2.0 - with full support for .NET Core 2.0 and a lots of tooling enhancements.
 ASP.NET Core 2.X provides .NET developers all of the tooling and framework features needed to build modern rich web applications.
 Here are some things to get excited about with ASP.NET Core 2.0:

-* One of the fastest full-featured Web frameworks - just check the TechEmpower benchmarks
+* One of the fastest full-featured Web frameworks [Web Framework Benchmarks by TechEmpower](https://www.techempower.com/benchmarks/)
 * Full support for .NET Core 2.0 and .NET Standard 2.0
 * Backward compatibility to run on .NET Framework 4.6.1
 * Combined MVC and Web API stack